mboyanna/simpletrends/README.md

 Adjust application settings as described in 'Application settings' section

 ### Application settings
-***TBD***
 Programmatic client comes with some presets out of box.
 These are good only to run as examples.
-To use this client in your applications, adjust the following entries in file ***TBD*** xyz
+To use this client in your applications, adjust the following entries in params.py file:
-*
+* access_token
-This is your Instagram security token ('as described in the above sections')
+	This is your Instagram security token tied to your unique Instagram account and client you register with instagram.
+Details on how to obtain it are in https://www.instagram.com/developer/authentication/
+* client_secret
+	This is your Instagram client specific secret key.
+Details on how to obtain it are in https://www.instagram.com/developer/authentication/
 * batch_size
-  number of posts per request are to be retrieved at one time, currently set at 10
+	Useful if hitting rate limiting constraints, controls number of posts per request to be retrieved at one time, currently set at 10
 * burst_size
-  number of requests to Instagram API before sleeping
+  	Useful if hitting rate limiting constraints, controls number of requests to Instagram API before sleeping
 * sleep_time
- duration of sleep
+ 	Useful if hitting rate limiting constraints, controls duration of sleep
+* with_debug_logging
+	Determines whether you'll be seeing verbose logging output tracking progress of the program.
+Similar to DEBUG level of tracing used in slog4j in Java
+* instagram_api
+	Dont change this parameter - it is tied to how Instagram developer api v1 works

 Background
 -----